 If the player refuses to surrender the stick for the measurement prior to the Penalty Shot, the Penalty Shot shall not be permitted, and the player shall be assessed a misconduct penalty.
 Rule 10.6.

-In the intermission prior to the start or during the conclusion of a game wining shot procedure can a stick be measured and if so, what is the procedure?
+During the Shootout, can a stick be measured and if so, what is the procedure?
+Where do you find this in the rule book?